-When you're in the Editor, the most convenient way is to use the Python Interpreter widget in the Overview of the user interface.
+When you're in the editor, the most convenient way is to use the Python Interpreter selector in the Overview of the user interface.
 Click the widget and select

 If you are in the Settings/Preferences dialog Ctrl+Alt+S, select .
 Click the icon and select Add.

 In the dialog that opens, select the Docker option, from the drop-down lists select the Docker server (if the server is missing, click New...), and specify the image name: